 - Dairy products such as cheese and fortified milk (choose non-fat and low-fat dairy options)

 - Fortified breakfast cereals

-The more deep the color of a fruit or vegetable, the higher the amount of beta-carotene.
+The deeper or brighter the color of a fruit or vegetable, the higher the amount of carotenoids.
 Vegetable sources of beta-carotene are fat- and cholesterol-free.
-Their absorption is improved if these sources are eaten with a fat.
+Their absorption is improved if these sources are eaten with a small amount of fat.

 If you do not get enough vitamin A, you have more risk of eye problems such as: